• Home

 5. "Little is Known about Party System Volatility in Post-Communist Europe, but we have New Methods and Data for Studying It" (joint with Joshua A. Tucker, British Journal of Political Science)

-7. Book Project: The Party Brand in Legislatures (Joint with Daniel M. Butler)
+2. Book Project: Broken Party Brands: How Deteriorating Party Reputations Influence Legislative Action (Joint with Daniel M. Butler)

 Additional Research: